-If the sum is greater than the infiltration capacity, a part of the water will not infiltrate into the soil.
+Part of the available water for infiltration (infilt0) may not infiltrate into the soil, due to limitations by the soil's infiltration capacity and other properties of the soil.
 The calculation of actual infiltration will consider effects of surface runoff, macropore flow and frozen soil.
-If the calculated infiltration is greater than zero, it is added to the upper layer soil water.
+If the finally calculated infiltration is greater than zero, it is added to the upper layer soil water.
 This is done regardless of whether there is space in the soil pores there or not.
 If the water exceeds the water pore volume it is assumed to lie on the ground, but it still belongs to the upper soil layer, is totally mixed and thus has the same concentrations.